am-steph/wayscript-login-helper/index.md

 # 5. Run the script

+![](https://i.imgur.com/40GtLZi.png)

+### Its stuck loading / Why does it take so long to run

 It may take up to 5 minutes to run, there is a random sleep that is implemented on the script.
-If you wish to speed up testing or change this you can edit the value [here](https://i.imgur.com/FStrNkZ.png)
+If you wish to speed up testing or change this you can edit the value [here](https://i.imgur.com/FStrNkZ.png) after you run and ensure it works, you can change it back to the original value (300) or leave it as is, but its recommended to set it for 300.

-![](https://i.imgur.com/40GtLZi.png)
+Every time you change something on wayscript you will need to sync by running it, this is indicated by the orange dot next to it.
+After you change it back to 300, if you don't want to wait possibly for 5 minutes to run, you can [disable the script](https://i.imgur.com/Ju8d4gM.png), run it, then [enable it again](https://i.imgur.com/1ZQkRak.png)

 If you get a failed sign-in or other error try these:
   - Log out and log back in